MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-ui/minecraft-server-ui.md

   * [*@minecraft/server-ui.ModalFormData*](../../minecraft/server-ui/ModalFormData.md) allow for a more flexible "questionnaire-style" list of controls that can be used to take input.

-> [!CAUTION]
-> This module is still in pre-release.
-It may change or it may be removed in future releases.

 #### **Examples**
 ##### *createActionForm.js*
 ```javascript